huanlu233/Tianji/README.md

 If you notice any bugs or missing features, you can let us know by opening an issue <a href="https://github.com/huanlu233/Tianji/issues">here</a>

 # License
-This project is subject to the
+This project is subject to the BSD 3-Clause License